A study of second order semilinear elliptic PDE involving measures: Introduction and preliminaries

 Not many evidences are found in the literature which addresses the problem of existence of a solution to the equation $(\ref{ineq1})$ with measure data and hence the reader is suggested to refer to Brezis \cite{brez} which is one of the earliest attempts made in studying the non-linear equations with measure data.
 In fact, he considered the equation of the type

-where $\Omega\subset \mathbb{R}^N$ and $0\in \Omega$ with $f$ a given function in $L^1(\Omega)$ or a measure. \\ A detailed study of non-linear elliptic partial differential equations of the above type with measures can be found in Brezis et al \cite{brezis2}.
+where $\Omega\subset \mathbb{R}^N$ and $0\in \Omega$ with $f$ a given function in $L^1(\Omega)$ or a measure.
+A detailed study of non-linear elliptic partial differential equations of the above type with measures can be found in Brezis et al \cite{brezis2}.
 Here they have introduced the notion of {\it `reduced limit'}.
 Readers will perhaps often need to refer to Marcus and V\'{e}ron \cite{veron} for its richness in addressing problems concerning the existence of a solution to the nonlinear, second order elliptic equations involving measures.
-Some other pioneering contribution to nonlinear problems with $L^1$ data or measure data which is worth mentioning are due to Brezis $\&$ Strauss \cite{brezis1}, Marcus $\&$ Ponce \cite{marcus}, V\'{e}ron \cite{ver} and the references therein.
-The motivation for studying such problems have been discussed in the preface of \cite{brezis3}.
-The present work in this article draws its motivation from Bhakta and Marcus \cite{bhakta}, who have considered the problem ($\ref{ineq1}$) for a Laplacian, with $g$ satisfying the assumptions in ($\ref{ineq2}$).
-We address the problem for a general linear, second order, elliptic differential operator $L$ which hereafter will be referred to as an elliptic operator.
-For an elliptic operator, things become more complicated if the associated adjoint is not self adjoint.
-As an example we also attempt the classical Lane-Emden problem with the Laplacian replaced by an elliptic operator and with measure data which is given by
+Some other pioneering contribution to nonlinear problems with $L^1$ data or measure data which is worth mentioning are due to Brezis $\&$ Strauss \cite{brezis1}, Marcus $\&$ Ponce \cite{marcus}, Bhakta and Marcus \cite{bhakta} and the references therein.
+The present work in this article draws its motivation from Marcus $\&$ Ponce \cite{marcus} and Bhakta and Marcus \cite{bhakta} in which they have considered the problem ($\ref{ineq1}$) for $L=\Delta$, with data $(\mu, 0) $ and $(0, \nu)$ respectively.
+In this article we address the problem for a general linear, second order, elliptic differential operator $L$ and also with input data $(\mu, \nu)$.
+For an general elliptic operator $L$, things become more complicated if the associated adjoint is not self adjoint.